All Vote-by-Mail Requests expired in 2022. Renew your Vote-by-Mail Ballot Request Here

 Trust the Election Experts

-The biggest threat to our democracy is misinformation, disinformation, and malinformation (MDM).
 Your local Supervisors of Elections are the Official Sources of Trusted Election Information.

 Your Marion County Elections team are experts in election administration and have a combined 154 years of experience conducting elections and 75 years of elections technology experience.
 No one is more committed to election integrity than election professionals.
 We are also voters and our family members are voters within our own communities and we share the value of protecting our vote.